Presentation of LaCiTO

 Institutionally, LaCiTO is one of the laboratoires of CNRS, France’s national network of scientific research.
 We are linked with several French universities – particularly our official partners Paris Sorbonne nouvelle and INALCO.
 We also belong to a number of research networks.

 This page lists all the current members of LaCiTO, with links to their personal pages.
 You can also gain an overview of our department’s structure with our organisational chart.
-Since 2015, the head of LaCiTO is Alexandre François (contact: email@example.com).
+Since September 2018, the head of LaCiTO is Lameen Souag (contact: firstname.lastname@example.org).

 → If you wish to become a member of LaCiTO, see our suggestions.